-a) immediately initiate action by SRUs in accordance with the appropriate plan of operation;
+- a) immediately initiate action by SRUs in accordance with the appropriate plan of operation; - b) ascertain the position of the aircraft, estimate the degree of uncertainty of this position, and, on the basis of this information and the circumstances, determine the extent of the area to be searched; - c) notify the operator, where possible, and keep the operator informed of developments;

-- b) ascertain the position of the aircraft, estimate the degree of uncertainty of this position, and, on the basis of this information and the circumstances, determine the extent of the area to be searched; - c) notify the operator, where possible, and keep the operator informed of developments; - d) notify other RCCs, the help of which seems likely to be required, or which may be concerned in the operation; - e) notify the associated ATS unit, when the information on the emergency has been received from another source; - f) request at an early stage such aircraft, vessels, coastal stations and other services not specifically included in the appropriate plan of operation and able to assist to: - maintain a listening watch for transmissions from the aircraft in distress, survival radio equipment or an ELT; - Note: The frequencies contained in the specifications for ELTs given in ICAO Annex 10, Volume III, are 121.5 MHz (for homing) and 406 MHz (for satellite detection and alert). - ii. assist the aircraft in distress as far as practicable; and - iii. inform the RCC of any developments; - g) from the information available, draw up a detailed plan of action for the conduct of the search and/or rescue operation required and immediately communicate such plan for the guidance of the authorities assisting in the conduct of such an operation; - h) amend as necessary, in the light of evolving circumstances, the detailed plan of action; - i) notify the appropriate accident investigation authorities; and - j) notify the State of Registry of the aircraft.
+- d) notify other RCCs, the help of which seems likely to be required, or which may be concerned in the operation; - e) notify the associated ATS unit, when the information on the emergency has been received from another source; - f) (Applicable until 25 November 2026) request at an early stage such aircraft, vessels, coastal stations and other services not specifically included in the appropriate plan of operation and able to assist to: - maintain a listening watch for transmissions from the aircraft in distress, survival radio equipment or an ELT; - Note: The frequencies contained in the specifications for ELTs given in ICAO Annex 10, Volume III, are 121.5 MHz (for homing) and 406 MHz (for satellite detection and alert). - ii. assist the aircraft in distress as far as practicable; and - iii. inform the RCC of any developments; - f) (Applicable as of 26 November 2026) request at an early stage such aircraft, vessels, coastal stations and other services not specifically included in the appropriate plan of operation and able to assist to: - i. maintain a listening watch for transmissions from the aircraft in distress, survival radio equipment or an ELT; - Note: The frequencies contained in the specifications for ELTs given in ICAO Annex 10, Volume III, are 121.5 MHz (for homing) and 406.0 to 406.1 MHz (for satellite detection and alert).
+The Cospas-Sarsat 406 MHz channel assignment plan is contained in Cospas-Sarsat Document C/S T.012. - ii. assist the aircraft in distress as far as practicable; and - iii. inform the RCC of any developments; - g) from the information available, draw up a detailed plan of action for the conduct of the search and/or rescue operation required and immediately communicate such plan for the guidance of the authorities assisting in the conduct of such an operation; - h) amend as necessary, in the light of evolving circumstances, the detailed plan of action; - i) notify the appropriate accident investigation authorities; and - j) notify the State of Registry of the aircraft.